 Step #6: Generating Oauth2 Client secret file

 Head over to Google Developer Console page and create one project and name it anything you like.
-After creating it, head over to the project dashboard and click on Navigation menu which is on top left.
+After creating it, head over to the project dashboard and click on the Navigation menu which is on the top left.
 Then click on API services and then credentials page.
 Click on create credentials (you might need to set product name before going ahead so do that first).
 Now select web application since we are using Django.
 After this specifies the name and then simply go to redirect URIs and over there type:

 Step #7: Running it

 Now recheck if everything is correct or not.
 Make sure you have migrated it.
 Also before going ahead create one superuser so that you are no more anonymous:

 python3.5 manage.py createsuperuser

 Type all the necessary details and then do: